-Kaysersberg Vignoble (Haut-Rhin) is another of the famous Alsace villages on the Wine Route of Alsace.
-This small town nestled at the entrance of a Vosges Valley, 11 km north-west of Colmar, is built next to the River Weiss, which flows between the houses.
+Kaysersberg Vignoble (Haut-Rhin) is one of the best towns in Alsace to visit along the Wine Route.
+Nestled at the entrance of a Vosges Valley, 11 km northwest of Colmar, Kaysersberg is built next to the River Weiss, which flows between the houses.

 You are going to love Kaysersberg, with its beautiful historic center, its many half-timbered houses from the 15th – 16th centuries, and a unique fortified bridge (1514) built in pink sandstone from the Vosges.
 Don’t miss the Sainte-Croix Church (12th century) with its magnificent Romanesque portal.

 Bleblenheim (Haut-Rhin) was the surprise of our last trip to Alsace in October 2020.
-This lovely Alsace wine village on the Wine Route stretches out at the foot of the Sonenglanz, the hill producing the famous Grand Cru.
+One of the lesser-known Alsace wine villages on the Wine Route, Bleblenheim stretches out at the foot of the Sonenglanz, the hill producing the famous Grand Cru.

 Bleblenheim is as picturesque as the most popular Alsace villages on this list, but it does not see the crowds of Riquewhir or Kaysersberg.
-Mostly destroyed during the WW2, Bleblenheim was totally rebuilt after the war.
-However, the village still keeps a postcard- picture look and twenty or so houses from the 16th-17th centuries.
+Mostly destroyed during WW2, Bleblenheim was totally rebuilt after the war.
+However, the village still keeps a postcard-picture look and twenty or so houses from the 16th-17th centuries.

-Nestled in the vineyards, 15 km north-west of Colmar, Riquewihr (Haut-Rhin) is one of the most beautiful villages on the Alsace Wine Route and our personal favorite.
+Nestled in the vineyards, 15 km northwest of Colmar, Riquewihr (Haut-Rhin) is one of the best villages Alsace has to offer and our personal favorite.